Careers

 Sports Leadership Programme

 Led by the PE department, this programme gains essential workplace skills such as leadership, planning, implementation, confidence and coaching.
-Students develop a range of activities to deliver at our local Primary School.
+Students develop a range of activities to deliver at our local primary schools.
 This can lead to formally recognised leadership awards and qualifications.
 “94% of students felt more employable” [www.sportsleaders.org].

 For more information on the Sports Leadership Programme please use the link below.